snabbco/snabb/src/program/snabbnfv/doc/getting-started.md

 We use the `v2.1.0-vhostuser` branch from the QEMU fork on SnabbCo to reduce the risk of running in any incompatibilities with current versions.
-This branch is maintained by Snabb Switch developers.
+This branch is maintained by Snabb developers.

 ```
 $ git clone -b v2.1.0-vhostuser --depth 50 https://github.com/SnabbCo/qemu